yellicode/typescript-extension/docs/api.md

    Write a question token, for example 'myProperty?: string;';

+## <a name="parameter-definition"></a> ParameterDefinition interface
+Represents a TypeScript function parameter.

+### ParameterDefinition.description: string
+Gets the description of the element.
+This field is optional.
+### ParameterDefinition.name: string
+Get or sets the name of the code element.
+This field is required.
+### ParameterDefinition.isOptional: boolean
+Indicates if the parameter is optional.
+If true, the parameter will be generated as a null union type (e.g. 'myParameter: string | null'), unless useQuestionToken is true.
+### ParameterDefinition.isReturn: boolean
+Indicates if the parameter is a return parameter.
+The return parameter will not be written as a function parameter, but is used to write a JSDoc '@returns' comment.
+### ParameterDefinition.typeName: string
+The full type name of the parameter.
+If the type is a collection, the collection must be part of the name (e.g. 'string[]').
+### ParameterDefinition.useQuestionToken: boolean
+Indicates if an optional parameter must be generated using a question token instead of using a null union type.

 ## <a name="parameter-features"></a> ParameterFeatures enumeration

 * None
 * JsDocDescription
 * OptionalModifier
 * All

+## <a name="property-definition"></a> PropertyDefinition interface
+Represents a TypeScript property.

+### PropertyDefinition.description: string
+Gets the description of the element.
+This field is optional.
+### PropertyDefinition.name: string
+Get or sets the name of the code element.
+This field is required.
+### PropertyDefinition.accessModifier: any
+Gets the property's access modifier.
+By default, no access modifier will be written.
+### PropertyDefinition.defaultValue: string
+The default value of the property.
+If provided, an intitializer will be written.
+If the propery is a string property, defaultValue must be quoted string.
+This field is optional.
+### PropertyDefinition.hasNullUnionType: boolean
+Indicates if the property can be null.
+If true, '| null' will be appended to the typeName and the question mark will be omitted (e.g. 'FirstName: string|null').
+This field is ignored if isOptional is falsy.
+The default value is false.
+### PropertyDefinition.isOptional: boolean
+Indicates if the property is optional.
+If true, a question mark will be appended to the name (e.g. 'FirstName?: string'), unless hasNullUnionType is true.
+The default value is false.
+### PropertyDefinition.isReadonly: boolean
+Indicates if the property is readonly.
+The default value is false.
+### PropertyDefinition.isStatic: boolean
+Indicates if the property is static.
+The default value is false.
+### PropertyDefinition.typeName: string
+The full type name of the property.
+If the type is an array, the collection must be part of the name (e.g. 'Array<string>' or 'string[]').
+### PropertyDefinition.useDefiniteAssignmentAssertionModifier: boolean
+Writes the so-called 'definite assignment assertion modifier' for the property if the property is required.
+There are certain scenarios where properties can be initialized indirectly (perhaps by a helper method or dependency injection library), in which case you can use the definite assignment assertion modifiers for your properties.
+The default value is false.
+This field is ignored if the property to write has a default value.

 ## <a name="property-features"></a> PropertyFeatures enumeration